-In 2017 I co-edited a special issue of the journal Games on public goods games, with my colleague Edward Cartwright.
+In 2017 I co-edited a special issue of the journal Games (MDPI) on public goods games, with my colleague Edward Cartwright.

 In 2019 I secured financial support from the Royal Economic Society–through its 'Discover Economics' initiative–for a conference promoting economics to girls in Portsmouth.
 I have established within my faculty a 'Women in Economics' network as an events platform for young female economists.

 I hold a PhD in Economics from the University of East Anglia, a MSc in Economics from the University of Siena (Italy), and a BSc in Economics from the University of Bologna (Italy).
 Prior to joining the University of Portsmouth, I was Research Associate at the Max Planck Institute of Economics in Germany.
 Before that, I had been Research Associate at the Centre for Reasoning, University of Kent.
 In autumn 2019 I was granted research leave, during which I visited the University of Southampton.

 I am interested in research in behavioural economics and policy.
 My research is focused on public goods provision, trust, and fairness in institutions.
 Recent projects include:

 - gender representation in institutions

 - mechanisms for the provision of noxious facilities

 I coordinate and teach Public Sector Economics, a final year undergraduate unit.
 I also teach behavioural economics on the second-year unit Behavioural Economics and Game Theory.

 I act as personal tutor to undergraduate students.
 I supervise final year, undergraduate projects, Master's dissertations and PhD research.